Plunderswap/plunderswap-document/developers/zrc2-proxy-contracts/README.md

 ---
 ![](../../.gitbook/assets/Developers.png)
 ---
 These are officially created by the PlunderSwap team, or been officially vetted by us.

+{% hint style="danger" %}
-Any other proxies with tokens listed HAVE if not in this list HAVE NOT BEEN VETTED.
+Any other proxies with tokens NOT in this list HAVE NOT BEEN VETTED.
+{% endhint %}

 ## Testnet contracts
 Token Name - ZRCToken\